ikarius6/entropy/README.md

 ## License

-This project is currently in active development.
-License to be determined.
+This project is licensed under the [GNU Affero General Public License v3.0 (AGPL-3.0)](./LICENSE.md).

 ---

 <div align="center">

-Built with Nostr, WebRTC, and the belief that the Internet should be decentralized and free.
+Built with Nostr, WebRTC, and the belief that the Internet must be free and the future decentralized.

 </div>